-The Path Ahead: 2023
+The Path Ahead: 2024

-Looking ahead to 2023, we are excited for the continued growth of our investee companies and engagement with our counterparties, to continue to raise the bar on sustainability.
-We aim to focus especially on climate risks, their potential impact and effective strategies to manage these risks.
+Looking ahead to 2024, we are excited for the continued growth of our investee companies and engagement with our counterparties, to continue to raise the bar on sustainability.
+We aim to focus especially on climate risks, their potential impact, and effective strategies to manage these risks.
 We expect the macro environment to improve and stabilize; this will not only support our financial performance but ease the operations of our companies.

-At the Group level, our focus will be on providing high quality training to our staff and enhancing their understanding of the ESG environment, emerging market and regulatory challenges and to equip them with suitable resources needed to effectively manage such challenges.
+At the Group level, RiverRock is committed to enhance its stewardship role and engagement with different stakeholders.
+A Group-level policy shall be developed and implemented in-line with PRI guidelines.
+Moreover, our focus will be on providing high quality training to our staff and enhancing their understanding of the ESG environment, emerging market and regulatory challenges and to equip them with suitable resources needed to effectively manage such challenges.